AjaySingh2001/Interview/pandas.md

 >Note: we can use it with the use-col because it will tries to skip the column ro as well unless or until we are not skipping the particular row

+## astype

+- In Pandas, astype() is used to convert the data type of a Series or DataFrame column to another type.

+- **Series.astype(dtype, copy=True, errors='raise')**
+    - dtype: target data type (e.g., int, float, str, 'category', 'datetime64').
+    - copy: if True, always returns a new object; if False.
+    - errors:
+        - 'raise' → raise error if conversion fails (default)
+        - 'ignore' → return original if conversion fails

+>Note: Does not apply inplace changes

 # DataFrame Basics

 ## Viewing data (head(), tail(), shape, info(), describe())